-Nominating Resolutions of the Committee Resolutions Nominating Committee and Meeting Date the Company's Response 11/01/2022 · Reviewing Company's functional committees charter.
-No Nominating Committee The 1st meeting of the 1st session Establish to Company's "Rules for continuing education for directors" and "Risk management best practice principles".
-Directors' continuing education schedule in 2023 member had any dissenting opinion or qualified opinion to the proposal and all attending members agree to pass the proposal.
+~ r Nominating Resolutions of the Committee Resolutions Nominating Committee and Meeting Date the Company's Response 02/21/2023 • Reviewing Company's functional committees charter.
+No Nominating Committee The 2nd meeting • Reviewing Company's "Rules for continuing education for member had any dissenting of the 1st session directors". opinion or qualified • Approval of Board of Directors, functional committees and opinion to the proposal and board member performance evaluation all attending members Amendment to Company's "Corporate Governance Best agree to pass the proposal.
+Practice Principles".
+11/07/2023 • Directors' continuing education schedule in 2024 The 3rd meeting of the 1st session